 Slogans for this candy have run the gamut due to the many years that this candy has been on the market.
 The Tootsie Roll jingle in 1976 was, “Whatever It Is I Think I See”.
 This song was used for the ads for more than 20 years and would be familiar to older adults even today.
 Many people will remember the line, “Whatever it is I think I see becomes a Tootsie Roll to me”.

 When Tootsie Roll Pops came onto the scene, the very famous commercial with the Tootsie Roll owl was created.
 This cartoon ad shows a young man walking up to an owl and asking how many licks it takes to get to the center of a Tootsie Roll Pop.
-The owl volunteers to see and counts 1, 2, 3 and then bites the Tootsie Roll pop in half.
+The owl volunteers to see and count 1, 2, 3 and then bites the Tootsie Roll pop in half.
 He then declares that it takes three licks to get to the center of a Tootsie Roll Pop.

 This is probably their most memorable campaign and there are many people who were not aware of the smaller candies themselves until they tried their first Tootsie Roll Pop with a Tootsie Roll center.

 What is Unique About Tootsie Roll Pops?